earlSagrada/action-aria2-script/README.md

 You'll be asked to entre your domain name and ```rpc-secret``` token.

 ## System Requirements
-NOTE: This is a newly developed script and has just been tested on Ubuntu 20.04 x64 VPS machine.
+NOTE: This is a newly developed script especially for Ubuntu 20.04 x64 VPS machine.
 Further adaptation will be added for other environment and usage scenario.

 ## Features
 * This script assumes you have a VPS and a domain name pointing to the IP address of the VPS.
 The script will ask for the domain name and write into ```~/mysite/Caddyfile```.
 Caddy will then automatically get a certification and a key for you, which will be stored in ```$HOME/.local/share/caddy/certificates/```.
 The ```.crt``` and ```.key``` will be searched and filled into ```~/.aria2/aria2.conf```, which will enable you to access aria2 through HTTPS.